 Don’t Try And Set Up Your Own Server

-Unless you have experience, trying to set up your own server can lead to a host of problems.
+Unless you have experience, trying to set up your own server can lead to a host of problems and present risks in securing your business website.

-Setting up your own server is time consuming, and not necessarily cost effective.
-Which means that many companies rely on shared hosting- where multiple websites are run from a single server.
+Setting up your own server is time-consuming, and not necessarily cost-effective.
+This means that many companies rely on shared hosting- where multiple websites are run from a single server.
 Think of it as your website having roommates.

 The problem with shared hosting?
 If one of your roommates lets in a burglar, it puts the whole house at risk.
 If one site on the server becomes compromised, your site is too.